-The West Coast subzone, from the Alabama/Florida state line to the Monroe/Miami-Dade county line, is further divided into North and South regions at the Lee/Collier county line.
-The fishing year for the hook-and-line sector in both regions runs July 1-June 30; in the South region, the gillnet season opens on the day after the Martin Luther King, Jr. holiday.
+The West Coast subzone, from the Alabama/Florida state line to the Monroe/Miami-Dade county line, is further divided into northern and southern subzones at the Lee/Collier county line.
+The fishing year for the hook-and-line sector in both regions runs July 1-June 30; in the southern subzone, the gillnet season opens on the day after the Martin Luther King, Jr. holiday.
 Fishing is allowed during the first weekend thereafter, but not on subsequent weekends.